Fox, Hield lead Kings over Lakers 141-137 in triple OT - WHIZ News

 TIP-INS

-Kings: It was Fox’s second game this season with at least 30 points.
+Kings: Maurice Harkless started and played only eight minutes due to left knee soreness. … It was Fox’s second game this season with at least 30 points.
 He scored 37 on Nov.
 10 at San Antonio. … Terence Davis had 13 points before fouling out in overtime. … Harrison Barnes (right foot sprain) and Richaun Holmes (right eye contusion) were out of the lineup.

-Lakers: Anthony (16 points) was 6 of 13 from the field after going 7 of 27 the past two games. … This was Monk’s third game with at least 20 points since joining Los Angeles during the offseason. … Davis reached 800 career steals when he stripped the ball from Fox during the first overtime.
+Lakers: It was Los Angeles’ first triple OT game since 2011. … Anthony (16 points) was 6 of 13 from the field after going 7 of 27 the past two games. … This was Monk’s third game with at least 20 points since joining Los Angeles during the offseason. … Davis reached 800 career steals when he stripped the ball from Fox during the first overtime.

 UP NEXT